Why Attunement Is Essential In Relationships & How To Practice It

 Attunement as a conscious spiritual practice was developed by Lloyd Arthur Meeker in 1929 and is still practiced today.
 It involves sharing energy between two people, totally in sync, to promote well-being.
 Essentially, it's all about becoming harmonious with other people's energies.

-Some experts believe attunement involves activating the brain's mirror neurons, which are thought to be networks in the brain that respond to other people's emotions and actions as if they were our own, helping people bond with one another.
-That said, the research on mirror neurons is still ongoing and the concept debated.
+Some experts believe attunement involves activating the brain's mirror neurons1, which are thought to be networks in the brain that respond to other people's emotions and actions as if they were our own, helping people bond with one another.
+That said, the research on mirror neurons2 is still ongoing and the concept debated.

 In the context of relationships, emotional attunement involves being truly present and in tune with your partner, not unlike empathy.
 When we're emotionally in tune, we're able to deeply understand and even feel our partner's emotions.
 An emotionally attuned couple is able to be in a space of total harmony together.